ausmith/good-morning-dave/README.md

 One stop shop for what you need to know for your work-day.

+I have stopped development on this project now that I have Google Now on my phone.

 # Goals

 Provide an interface for getting morning alerts about: